North American Rockwell OV-10 Bronco: Philippines

 The Philippine Air Force (PAF) received 24 OV-10As from U.S. stocks in 1991, later followed by a further nine from the United States, and eight ex-Thai Air Force OV-10Cs in 2003–2004.
 The OV-10s are operated by the 16th Attack Squadron and 25th Composite Attack Squadron of the 15th Strike Wing, based in Sangley Point, Cavite.
 The PAF flies Broncos on search-and-rescue and COIN operations in various parts of the Philippines.
 The first two women combat pilots in the PAF flew OV-10s with the 16th.
-This squadron flew anti-terrorist operations in the Jolo island.
+This squadron flew antiterrorist operations in the Jolo island.

 PAF OV-10 Broncos were repeatedly used in air strikes against Moro Islamic Liberation Front positions during ongoing fighting in 2011, and two were used in an air strike in February 2012, which resulted in the death of three Abu Sayyaf and Jemaah Islamiyah commanders, among others.
 Philippine Air Force OV-10s have been reportedly modified in order to employ modern smart bombs.

 On 1 June 2017, the PAF OV-10s dropped bombs on Maute group positions during the Battle of Marawi.

-The PAF announced that its remaining OV-10s will be replaced by the Embraer EMB 314 Super Tucano by 2024.
-This is to meet requirements set by the AFP Modernization Act to replace the aging aircraft.
+The PAF announced that its remaining OV-10s would be replaced by the Embraer EMB 314 Super Tucano by 2024, to meet requirements set by the AFP Modernization Act to replace the aging aircraft.
 The OV-10s had finally withdrawn from service on 28 December 2024.